 - J.D.
 Power Ranking: 1st out of 20

 - A.M.
 Best Rating: A+

 - Discounts are not available in all states

 - Contractor Connection is not available in HI and AK

-Why we chose Amica Mutual: Amica Mutual’s customer service is one of the best in the market, and their Contractor Connection makes quality service accessible wherever you are.
+Why we chose Amica Mutual: Amica Mutual’s customer service is one of the best out there, and their Contractor Connection ensures that quality service extends outside of their coverage.

-Amica Mutual stands out for high-quality customer service, having topped the J.D.
+Amica Mutual stands out for customer service on claims, having topped the J.D.
 Power Property Claims Satisfaction Study for nine consecutive years.
-Another notable aspect to the company is its Contractor Connection database, which lists thousands of vetted, licensed and insured contractors and guarantees their work with a five-year warranty.
+Another standout aspect to the company is its Contractor Connection database, which lists thousands of vetted, licensed and insured contractors and guarantees their work with a five-year warranty.

 Like many insurers, Amica also offers loyalty discounts, in its case to customers who have been with the company for at least two years.
-They also offer breaks to those who are and remain claim-free for at least three years.
+It also offers breaks to those who are and are claim-free for at least three years.